 Data Governance Roles

-Data Governance Technology
+Data Governance Tools and Technology

 You should also focus on intelligent automation.
 Intelligent automation possesses four key qualities:

-Data Governance Policy
+Data Governance Policies and Procedures

-Five Steps to Begin Your Data Governance Journey
+Data Governance Best Practices: 5 Steps to Begin Your Data Governance Journey

 If you are just beginning to explore data governance, here’s a simple five-step roadmap to help you succeed.